GoogleChrome/ip-protection/README.md

 ### Availability of the IP Protection feature
 IP Protection will be available for users in Chrome’s Incognito mode only, on Android and Desktop platforms.
 Users will have the ability to disable IP Protection.
 For enterprise-managed versions of Chrome, IP Protection can be enabled, but it will be off by default.

 The feature will be initially available in certain regions, and we plan to expand the availability over time.
-IP Protection will launch no sooner than May 2025.
+IP Protection will launch to Chrome Stable no sooner than July 2025.

 ### Identifying domains and the Masked Domain List (MDL)
 IP Protection will use a list-based approach to determine which network traffic should be proxied.
 Domains that are on the list will be proxied when they appear in a third-party context (for example if the domain is embedded within another website).
 If that domain is accessed in a first-party context it will receive the original unmasked IP address.
 Domains that are not on the list will be unaffected in either third- or first-party contexts.
 This applies equally to Google-owned and non-Google-owned domains.